jordandekraker/Hippocampal_AutoTop/README.md

 example/HCP_100206/sub-100206_acq-procHCP_T2w.nii.gz \
 test/HCP_100206/
 ```
 Can also be run directly from MATLAB (clone repo and place `hippocampal_autotop_latest.sif` in `containers/`).
-See `help singleSubject` or, if data is already cropped & coronal oblique `help AutoTops_TransformAndRollOut`
+See `help singleSubject` or, if data is already cropped & coronal oblique `help AutoTops_TransformAndRollOut`.

 ### Pipeline Overview